 Flaws were introduced into the model to demonstrate inspection coverage.
 Simulations were then completed to determine the responses that would be obtained using linear and matrix phased array probes.

-The results were able to demonstrate that in-situ phased array inspection would be able to achieve up to 95% volumetric coverage of the turbine root, and approximately 90% coverage of the turbine blade.
+The results were able to demonstrate that in-situ phased array inspection would be able to achieve up to 95% volumetric coverage of the turbine root, and approximately 90% coverage of the steeple sections and axial locking groove.

 Outcome & Benefits

 The analysis determined that phased array inspection would achieve coverage over the majority of the root, steeple sections and axial locking groove.
 The benefits of completing Civa analysis of a problem of this nature with Sonomatic are:

 - Assurance of inspection methods without having to construct expensive samples.

 - Accurate representation of the specific geometry under consideration.